mipastgt/JFXToolsAndDemos/README.md

 ### VLCJFXVideoPlayer

-This is a very simple example of a video player which uses the new WritableImage of JavaFX 13 with support for Buffers.
-The idea is to let VLC directly render into this buffer and use the image directly in an ImageView without any explicit rendering into a canvas or such thing.
+This is a very simple example of a video player which uses the new WritableImage of JavaFX 13 with support for Buffers to improve performance.
+The idea is to let the well known [VLC media player](http://www.videolan.org/vlc/), which can play almost everything you throw at it, directly render into this buffer and use the image directly in an ImageView without any explicit rendering into a canvas or such thing.
 Only this brings the desired performance boost.